Missing trampers: Severe weather warning issued for Nelson area

-Searchers are urgently looking for signs of two trampers missing in the upper South Island, before the weather takes a turn for the worse this afternoon.
+Searchers are urgently looking for signs of two trampers missing in the upper South Island before the weather takes a turn for the worse this afternoon.

 A severe weather warning has been issued for Nelson west of Motueka with heavy rain expected overnight.

-The area includes the Kahurangi National Park where Jessica O'Connor and Dion Reynolds have been missing for over a week.
+The area includes the Kahurangi National Park where Jessica O'Connor and Dion Reynolds have been missing for more than a week.

 READ MORE